kimberlyt/coursesystem/README.md

-4. Navigate to the courses folder eg C:\Users\...\...\...\test\coursesystem\courses and run this command
+4. Navigate to the courses folder in your terminal/cmd eg C:\Users\...\...\...\test\coursesystem\courses and run this command

 nodemon start